 It’s so good just having someone to talk to who understands and doesn’t judge me… Max, age 15

-Youth clubs are special – we create a place for young people to come hang out, reunite with old friends, make new friends while having lots of fun and laughing lots.
+Youth Hubs are special – we create a place for young people to come hang out, reunite with old friends, make new friends while having lots of fun and laughing lots.
 It’s a place to learn new skills and be themselves.
 Our clubs provide security, fun, food and friends.

 It is a privilege to be a schools youth worker, we offer students a safe place to come and talk about the things that they struggle with and get to journey with them to encourage, support and challenge them as they grow, develop and work through difficult situations.

 We run lots of different activities in and around Guildford.
 Here are just a few things we think might be helpful for you.
 Want to know more?
-Come along to one of the Youth Clubs or get email us!
+Come along to one of the Youth Hubs or get email us!

 Looking for something to do?

 Matrix run lots of different activities in Guildford communities and schools.

 – Youth Hubs in Bellfields, Bushy Hill, Albury and Horsley

 – After-school footy open to all ages from Year 7-13, in Bellfields

 – Cafés and Drop-ins at George Abbot and Guildford County School

 Look out for the Matrix Team in their YOUTH TEAM t-shirts & posters around school!